 The HDF5 developers have noted this behaviour in the past where it manifested in H5Fflush(), the function for flushing write buffers associated with a file to disk: “when operating in a parallel application, this operation resulted in a call to MPI_File_set_size, which currently has very poor performance characteristics on Lustre file systems.
 Because an HDF5 file’s size is not required to be accurately set until the file is closed, this operation was removed from H5Fflush and added to the code for closing a file”[14] hence leading to the behaviour currently observed in H5Fclose().

-Cray discussions on this bug are on-going and, at present, no known work-around or mitigation is provided for end users.
+Cray’s investigations on this bug are on-going and, at present, no known work-around or mitigation is provided for end users.
 The recommendation for CoEs is to be aware of this interaction and inform research communities as the issue is observed.

 Impact of System Load

-To better understand the impact of file system contention, we simulated degrees of load by running multiple instances of the benchio MPI-IO test in parallel.
+To better understand the impact of file system contention, we simulated different degrees of load by running multiple instances of the benchio MPI-IO test in parallel.
 Figure 14 shows the aggregate mean performance of one, two and four benchio instances writing concurrently to independent files with the default stripe size (1 MiB).

-Note that mean performance is presented in this instance as, on occasion, test timing was such that a single benchio instance would be performing I/O while the others were in a setup phase or otherwise stalled.
-The maximum bandwidth is therefore equivalent to the single instance case and not a representative value for this test.
+Note that here we use aggregate mean performance, rather than maximum performance, as, in the given setup, often a single benchio instance would be performing I/O while the other instances were preparing to start, had already finished or were otherwise between iterations.
+The maximum bandwidth achieved during such a test is essentially the same as the maximum bandwidth when running just a single benchio instance and is therefore not representative of the impact of system load.